nhsuk/nhsuk-charts/README.md

 ## Notes

-The name of the chart must be the same as the name of the directory it is container in.
-If this is not the case the step to delete charts that have been removed will not work as intended.
+The name of the chart must be the same as the name of the directory it is contained in.
+If this is not the case the build will fail with a corresponding message.